Congratulations to Jessica Thurston, Somek & Associates' Chief Operating Officer and...

 MSc Advanced Nursing Practice, RGN

-Since qualifying as a UK registered nurse in 2007, I have worked for the Harrogate and District NHS Foundation Trust.
+Since qualifying as a UK registered nurse in 2007, I have worked for a leading NHS acute and community healthcare provider.
 During this time I have gained a broad range of clinical skills through working in hospital settings - on acute medical and admission wards and within specialist leg ulcer clinics and also in the community.

 In 2011, I was appointed to the position of Tissue Viability Nurse (TVN), providing specialist advice to patients under primary and secondary care.
 During my postgraduate professional training at the University of Bradford, I developed advanced specialist skills in wound care and pressure ulcer and leg ulcer management which enables me to provide expert advice on complex tissue viability cases.

 Having been taught by leading TVNs, I have developed confidence in managing the most challenging cases including ‘hard-to-heal’ wounds and leg ulcers.
 I am also experienced in applying advanced wound healing technologies.
 Working alongside the diabetic foot multi-disciplinary team, the dermatology department, the vascular services, the plastics specialist service and the burns outreach nurses has enhanced my specialist skills.

 As a qualified nurse prescriber, my greatest responsibility is focusing on patient assessment and utilising evidence-based wound care products.
 Recent changes I have introduced to clinical practice have enabled community nurses to avoid the unnecessary use of antimicrobials like topical and systemic antibiotics.
 This has reduced the patients’ risks of developing antimicrobial resistance, improved patient safety and massively curbed operational costs for the healthcare organisation.